return42/linuxdoc/docs/linux.rst

 Patch Linux Kernel Documentation
 ================================

+.. sidebar::  update 2020-08

+   This article left here for historical reasons.

+   (TL;DR) Now we have kernel v5.9 and something in kernel's doc-build chain has been changed.
+The LinuxDoc project is **no longer a drop-in replacement for the sphinx-doc build chain of the linux Kernel.**

 The LinuxDoc project is a drop-in replacement for the sphinx-doc build chain of the linux Kernel (see :ref:`kernel_dev_remarks`).
 If you like to see how the LinuxDoc extensions build your kernel documentation (HTML, man, ...) install